-Homework: All homework assignments will be on MyMathLab, an online homework system (see instruction page for directions on how to register).
+Homework: All homework assignments will be on MyMathLab, an online homework system.
+Access to MyMathLab is found through your Blackboard course.
 Homework is to be completed by the due dates posted on each assignment.
+It is the responsibility of each student to keep track of due dates and to be sure to submit their work on time.
 No late homework will be accepted.
 The use of any math solving apps/programs (i.e. PhotoMath, etc.) is strictly prohibited and can result in academic dishonest proceedings.
 All work in this class must be your own!!